-Michigan Pharmacists Association (MPA) is led and governed by executive, legislative and judicial
+Michigan Pharmacists Association (MPA) is led and governed by executive, legislative and judicial divisions.

 MPA Executive Board

 The MPA Executive Board serves as the executive governing division of the Association.
 The Board consists of the officers of the Association, Board members, and the Speaker and Vice Speaker of the House of Delegates as well as the chair of the MPA Student Pharmacist Executive Council.
 This group is responsible for advancing the goals and objectives of the Association.
 The Executive Board strengthens and advances MPA, shapes its personality, defines its goals and charts its future.
 The Board accomplishes this through strong cooperation and awareness of the needs, desires and attitudes of its members.
 It is the Board’s responsibility to do as much as possible to ensure that information flows in both directions between Board members and Association members.

 - Authority and responsibility of conducting the business and administering the finances of the Association.

 - Adoption of an annual budget for the Association.